dsoageofheroes/soloscuro-archive/docs/dsl-lua-c-interface.md

 - libds, written in C, provides solid bit/byte manipulation which works well for the data structures of the GFF files/DarkSun and is cross platform.

-- UI, written in Lua/Love2D, provides many solid facilities for UI and sound, and is supported across many platforms.
+- UI, written in C SDL, provides many solid facilities for UI and sound, and is supported across many platforms.

 ## Game Programming Language
 The Game Programming Language (GPL) was created to assist in the development of the Darksun games.
 Scripters would write